deckhouse/dmt/pkg/exclusions/README.md

 The main component of the system is `ExclusionTracker`, which:
 - Registers all configured exclusions for each linter and rule
 - Tracks exclusion usage during execution
+- Associates exclusions with specific modules
-- Provides methods for getting usage statistics
+- Provides methods for getting usage statistics and unused exclusions

 ### Tracked Rules